Henry2005Max/Henry2005Max/README.md

 #  About Me:
-Computer Science student interested in building real-world applications <br>and exploring how software<br>connects with hardware.<br><br>I enjoy working on projects that sit at the intersection of webs, apps, IoT, and robotics, and I’m always<br>curious about how systems work under the hood.<br>Enjoy playing Video games during my spare time
+Computer Science student interested in building real-world applications, Artificial Intelligence (AI) <br>and exploring how software<br>connects with hardware.<br><br>I enjoy working on projects that sit at the intersection of webs, apps, IoT, and robotics, and I’m always<br>curious about how systems work under the hood.<br>Enjoy playing Video games during my spare time

 **300 Days of Code**